Indian Geography / Mineral Resources

 high Malleability and hence suitable for packaging industry.

-- Madhya Pradesh is the largest Copper producing state where more than 50% Copper is produced.
-The important mining centre is Malaj Khand.
-In
+- Madhya Pradesh is the largest Copper producing state in India where more than 50% Copper is produced.
+The important mining centre is

-- Khetri in Rajasthan, Rakka and Ghatsila in Jharkhand have Copper processing units.
-Khetri also has Copper smelter.
-Copper is widely utilised in electrical
+- Khetri in Rajasthan, Rakka and Ghatsila in Jharkhand have Copper processing plants.
+Khetri also has Copper smelter plant.
+Copper is used

 - Zinc is used for galvanization to avoid rust formation.
 India is importing Lead and Zinc mainly from Australia and Peru.

-- Gold is always found in the forms of Veins / Lodes in the quartzite bearing rocks.
-Sometimes it is available in Alluvial soils, for example,
+- Gold is found in the forms of Veins / Lodes in the quartzite bearing rocks.
+Sometimes, it is available in Alluvial soils, for

 - Gold is used as a currency metal / exchange metal.
-It doesn't chemically react with any metal except Mercury and dissolves in Aqua regia.
-It
+Chemically, Gold does not react with any other metal except Mercury.
+Gold

 dissolves in Aqua regia forming Chloroauric acid.
 Aqua regia is a mixture of Hydrochloric acid and Nitric acid.
 Gold is widely used in